TeRRa4/FiveM_LockSystem/README.md

 This is the latest version of LockSystem.
 This is probably my last public project on FiveM due to time constraints.

-I'll keep reading your posts and try to update the script from time to time.
+I'll keep reading your posts and try to update the script when i can.
 You will be notified directly in your console when a new version is released!
 So feel free to give your feedback and recommendations on the forum.

 ## Many thanks